I Want To...

 The GeneSTAR Research Program has an interest in collaborations proposed by investigators with good-standing in academic and research organizations.

 GeneSTAR has a wealth of baseline and follow-up data, genotyping, and substudies, focused on cardiovascular disease, cerebrovascular disease, and attendant risk factors and processes.

-The phenotype information on the Tab to the left will assist with a partial list of what is available.
+The phenotype information on the Phenotypes Available link below will assist with a partial list of what is available.
 A bank of specimens is also also available under a materials transfer agreement with The Johns Hopkins University.
 Please contact us for information about how to obtain samples.